 Phases-Defence-Org-(2).png

-The deadline for submission of applications to this call will be 8th October 2021 (13:00, Dublin, local time).
+The deadline for submission of applications to this call will be 6th September 2024 (13:00, Dublin, local time).
 Applications must be submitted through SFI’s Grants Management System SESAME.
+SESAME will be open for applications on May 20th.

 Applicants should carefully review the following call documentation including eligibility information before preparing an application.
 Applicants must use the templates provided below and adhere to all guidelines.